sherlockscore/forge-todo-example-with-analytics-app/README.md

 Contributions are welcome!
 Please see CONTRIBUTING.md for details.

 ## License
-Copyright (c) 2020 Atlassian and others.
+Copyright (c) 2025 Accoil, Atlassian and others.
 Apache 2.0 licensed, see LICENSE file.